gmcnickle/when-comments-lie/all-vs-first.md

 However, in larger tables or when the related field is **optional or infrequently accessed**, lazy loading (and potentially even `.only()` or `.defer()`) may be more appropriate.

-## 🔍 Key Takeaways
+## Key Takeaways

 - Don’t trust comments blindly — inspect what the code (and the ORM) actually does.
 - `.first()` is not inherently inefficient.
 It's often more optimal than `.all()` when only one result is needed.
 - `select_related()` is your friend when you know you’ll access related data immediately.
 - Always profile or check query logs if performance matters.

-## 🧹 Final Notes
+## Final Notes
 In the end, the original comment — though well-intentioned — was both incorrect and misleading.
 As always, trust the queries, not the assumptions.

 We’ve updated these properties in the model to use `select_related()` and `.first()`, improving both clarity and efficiency.
 Thanks to whoever left the comment for giving us a fun little mystery to unravel.

-I have provided some sample code to illustrate this issue.
+I have provided some [sample code](https://github.com/gmcnickle/when-comments-lie/tree/main/codesamples/all-vs-first) to illustrate this issue.
 The sample code is the functional equivalent of what I discovered in production, though obivously streamlined for simplicity and re-written to protect corporate IP rights.